McKinley County Court Records

 IPRA Requests

 The New Mexico Courts accept formal records requests under the Inspection of Public Records Act through their online IPRA request form.
-Requesters must identify the court location, provide the case number if known, and describe the records sought with reasonable particularity.
-Per NMSA § 14-2-8©, no requester is required to state a reason for inspecting public records.
+You'll need to identify the court location, provide the case number if you have it, and describe the records sought with reasonable particularity.
+Under NMSA 14-2-8, you are not required to state a reason for inspecting public records.

 In-Person Requests

-Court records can be reviewed or copied at the appropriate clerk’s office during business hours.
-McKinley County’s courts are concentrated in Gallup, and each maintains its own case files.
+You can review or copy court records at the appropriate clerk's office during business hours.
+McKinley County's courts are concentrated in Gallup, and each maintains its own case files.

 McKinley County Courts Directory